Hand made cards are fun to make and make a lovely surprise for someone special!

 Once you have your base card you can use your imagination to create your design.
 You might like to draw or paint a design or use stamps, washi tape, lettering, collage, or scrapbooking techniques.
 Have fun with it and try to decorate the card to match the theme of the greeting.

 If I am going to draw a design I will sketch it out lightly in pencil first, then when I am happy with the design and the layout I will use my fineliner to make the outlines.
-I lightly erase the lines so they can’t be seen and then fill the spaces with doodle shapes until I am happy with it.
+I lightly erase the lines so they can’t be seen and then fill the spaces with doodle shapes.
+Sometimes I leave them just in black and white and sometimes I add colour.
+Coloured pencils, sharpies, posca pens and life of colour pens are great for this.

 Add some text